The Open Molecules 2025 (OMol25) Dataset, Evaluations, and Models: Open Molecules 2025 Dataset

 In selecting the level of theory for Open Molecules 2025, we sought to create a long-lasting dataset using the highest quality settings that were possible given the computational resources available.
 The DFT functional selected, the range-separated hybrid meta-GGA $\omega$B97M-V~\cite{mardirossian_omegab97m}, has consistently been shown by various authors to be one of, if not the most, accurate functional for a broad array of quantum chemistry tasks~\cite{mardirossian_thirty_2017,goerigk_look_2017,*najibi_nonlocal_2018,*santra_minimally_2019,*garrison2023_jcim}.
 Only double-hybrid functionals have been consistently shown to outperform it, at prohibitive computational cost.
 Because the dataset contains anions, a basis set with diffuse functions was required; the triple-zeta def2-TZVPD basis set~\cite{weigend2005a, *rappoport2010a, *rappoport_property-optimized_2021} was thus selected as the Ahlrichs basis sets are well-optimized for use with DFT, with effective core potentials (ECPs)~\cite{dolg1989a, *andrae1990a, *kaupp1991a, *dolg1993b, *leininger1996a, *metz2000a, *metz2000b, *peterson2003b} that allow support for elements 1--83.
 We computed all singlet systems which contain transition metal and lanthanide complexes or where bonds are expected to be breaking in the Unrestricted Kohn-Sham (UKS) formalism and rotate by 20$^\circ$ between the HOMO and LUMO in the $\beta$ space in order to break spin symmetry in the initial guess.
 Non-singlet systems were also run in UKS.

 Calculations were carried out with the ORCA 6.0.0 DFT package~\cite{RN204,neese_software_2025}, using both RI-J~\cite{RN29} and COSX~\cite{RN192} integral acceleration techniques and \texttt{tight} convergence settings.
+The LibXC\cite{lehtola_recent_2018} implementation of the $\omega$B97M-V functional was employed.
 Benchmarking of grid settings (both the exchange-correlation grid and the COSX grid) indicated that typical grids led to small numerical inconsistencies between energy and forces due to grid incompleteness.
 These errors were significant on the scale of errors with state-of-the-art MLIPs.
 In order to achieve sufficiently tight consistency, ORCA's \texttt{DEFGRID3} offered the best trade-off of convergence and cost.
 Calculations were only considered in \omol{} if they met several quality control and error checks; details are described in Appendix \ref{sec:app:quality}.

-The released dataset required 6 billion CPU core-hours in total.
+The released dataset required 6.6 billion CPU core-hours in total.
 Nearly all calculations were run on Elastic Compute within Meta's private cloud \cite{Gupta_2024}, utilizing a heterogeneous pool of servers that can be preempted at any time to accommodate increased demand on higher-priority workloads.
 Although this presents challenges at the software level, especially around handling of partially complete calculations when hosts are reclaimed, it allowed for the creation of this dataset on servers that would otherwise have been sitting idle.